 Which TaylorMade irons should I buy?
-We've tested them all to bring you a guide to each iron in TaylorMade’s 2021 line-up and who they are aimed at, and how they performed when tested by our pro.
+Your guide to each iron in TaylorMade’s 2022 line-up, who they are aimed at, and how they performed when tested by our pro.

 With so many options out there, it’s easy for golfers to get confused over which will best suit their game.
-And even those who have a good idea of which iron suits them probably don’t realise what they put on the line in terms of ball speed, carry and forgiveness by choosing a set above their station.
+And even those who have a good idea of which iron will suit them often don’t realise what’s put on the line in terms of ball speed, carry distance and forgiveness by choosing a set above their ball striking capability.

 RRP: £1,299 | VIEW OFFER